Wa `alaykum as-Salamu wa Rahmatullahi wa Barakatuh.

 All praise and thanks are due to Allah, and peace and blessings be upon His Messenger.

-Second, the interpretation of dreams is not an experimental knowledge but a divine gift bestowed on whom Allah wills.
-It is not a science that has certain laws; it is merely based on opinions, and hence what is written or said about the interpretation of dreams is not reliable and cannot be taken for granted.
+The interpretation of dreams is not an experimental knowledge but a divine gift bestowed on whom Allah wills.
+It is not a science that has certain laws.
+It is merely based on opinions, and hence what is written or said about the interpretation of dreams is not reliable and cannot be taken for granted.

 Elaborating on the interpretation of dreams, we’d like to cite for you the following fatwa issued by Sheikh `Atiyyah Saqr, former head of Al-Azhar Fatwa Committee, on this issue: